remysucre/gj-vs-binary/README.md

-# Comparing and Unifying WCOJ, Binary Join, and Sparse Tensor Product
+# Comparing and Unifying WCOJ with Binary Join
 The goal of this project is to compare [generic join](https://gitlab.com/remywang/blog/-/blob/master/posts/wcoj.md) with traditional binary join.
 We conjecture that the performance of any *linear* binary join plan can be matched by a plan using only generic joins (with a few optimizations).

 We will focus on queries in the [join order benchmark](https://github.com/gregrahn/join-order-benchmark), and compare against an in-memory DB like [DuckDB](https://duckdb.org) or [SQLite](https://www.sqlite.org/index.html).
 We can consider Postgres if we can figure out how to benchmark against it fairly.